renec-chain/renec/docs/src/cli/usage.md

                                            processed, confirmed, finalized]
     -C, --config <FILEPATH>                Configuration file to use [default:
                                            ~/.config/renec/cli/config.yml]
-    -u, --url <URL_OR_MONIKER>             URL for Solana's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]
+    -u, --url <URL_OR_MONIKER>             URL for RENEC's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]
     -k, --keypair <KEYPAIR>                Filepath or URL to a keypair --output <FORMAT>                  Return information in specified output format [possible values: json, json- compact]
-        --ws <URL>                         WebSocket URL for the solana cluster
+        --ws <URL>                         WebSocket URL for the RENEC cluster

 SUBCOMMANDS:
-    get        Get and parse Solana Validator info help       Prints this message or the help of the given subcommand(s) publish    Publish Validator info on Solana
+    get        Get and parse RENEC Validator info help       Prints this message or the help of the given subcommand(s) publish    Publish Validator info on RENEC
 ```

 #### renec-validators